 - Early intervention and support for socially disadvantaged students. - Effective parental pupil school support. - Having an effective system for identifying, assessing and monitoring pupils. - Having a whole-school approach. - Create a positive school atmosphere in which pupils' differences are recognised and valued as full members of the school community; developing confident and independent learners.

-Please go to the Governance & Policies folder on our website to view the DfE PP Strategy Statement 2024-25.
+Please go to the Policy Page of our website to view the DfE PP Strategy Statement 2024-25.
+Please click on the Policies list.

 AHS also has a three year development plan for PP.